FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 **Location Mode** : You can enter a certain motion speed and target position parameters, the servo will move to the target position at the set speed, after moving to the target position, the servo will stop moving.

-**Speed Mode** : You can enter a certain target speed, the servo will keep moving according to the target speed set by you until you set the target speed to 0 or enable the servo motor down;
+**Speed Mode** : You can enter a certain target speed, the servo will keep moving according to the target speed set by you until you set the target speed to 0 or enable the servo motor down.

-As shown in Figure 5.5-14, when the control mode of the expansion axis is switched, the display of "Current control mode" will automatically switch
+As shown in Figure 5.5-14, when the control mode of the expansion axis is switched, the display of "Current control mode" will automatically switch.

 .. note::
   Please note: After the control mode is switched, the servo must be unenabled and then enabled, so that the control mode switch of the servo will take effect.